Illinois-led SONIC Center awarded $30 million for computing on nanoscale fabrics

 “STARnet is a collaborative network of stellar university research centers whose goal is to enable the continued pace of growth of the microelectronics industry, unconstrained by the daunting list of fundamental physical limits that threaten,” said Gilroy Vandentop, the new SRC program executive director.

 "This is a truly multidisciplinary research effort.
-Here at Illinois, we have faculty investigators from the Departments of Computer Science, Electrical and Computer Engineering, and Materials Science and Engineering, " said ECE Professor Andy Singer, a theme leader in SONIC.
+Here at Illinois, we have faculty investigators from the Departments of Computer Science, Electrical and Computer Engineering, and Materials Science and Engineering, " said ECE Professor Andrew Singer, a theme leader in SONIC.
 The Coordinated Science Laboratory at Illinois, where four SONIC researchers are faculty members, will support SONIC’s administrative activities.

 The SONIC team consists of 23 faculty researchers from universities across the nation, including Carnegie Mellon University; Princeton University; Stanford University; the University of California, Berkeley; the University of California, San Diego; the University of California, Santa Barbara; and the University of Michigan.
 Other Illinois faculty include Pavan Kumar Hanumolu, Rakesh Kumar, and Eric Pop from ECE; John A. Rogers from Materials Science and Engineering; and Rob Rutenbar from Computer Science.